rkroban/AppleALCTool/README.md

 * a realtek soundcard

-* a AMD processor, still working on intel
+* a AMD or Intel processor

 * Python 3.11 or higher installed (you can get python [here](https://www.python.org/downloads/))